-We deliver a unique youth work programme through group work and training initiatives for young Gypsies and Travellers.
-We aim to help them develop a strong sense of self and cultural identity, while participating in a wide range of activities which provide them with skills, choice and direction for their lives ahead.
+We deliver a unique work programme through group work and training initiatives for young Gypsies and Travellers.
+We aim to help them develop a strong sense of self and cultural identity, while participating in a range of activities which provide them with skills, choice and direction for their lives ahead.
 Our aim is to provide a safe environment where young people can be inspired to fulfil their potential.

 Many young Gypsies and Travellers reach adulthood with very few choices or opportunities to achieve their potential.
 Low levels of education are a major block, and we support all efforts to keep young Gypsies and Travellers at school or college.